Angus Crichton: 2022

 On 19 June, Crichton was selected by New South Wales for game two of the 2022 State of Origin series.
 Crichton had previously not been selected for the opening match of the series.

 In round 23, Crichton scored two tries in the Sydney Roosters 72-6 victory over the Wests Tigers.
 In round 25, Crichton became the first player to score a try at the new Sydney Football Stadium as the Sydney Roosters defeated arch-rivals South Sydney 26-16.

 In October he was named in the Australia squad for the 2021 Rugby League World Cup.

 Crichton played for Australia in their 2021 Rugby League World Cup final victory over Samoa.
 During the second half of the match, Crichton was sent to the sin bin after hitting Samoa's Chanel Harris-Tavita with a raised forearm which left the player knocked out.
 When Crichton returned to the field, he dropped the ball over the line which cost his team a try scoring opportunity, however Australia would hold on to win the game 30-10.

 2023

 In February, it was announced that Crichton would be granted indefinite personal leave after it had been revealed he was diagnosed with Bipolar Disorder.
 Crichton's father released a statement which said “I can confirm today that Angus is under appropriate professional support and treatment for medically diagnosed bipolar disorder which he has been dealing with for sometime, He is full supported by his family, his management and the Sydney Roosters club as he works towards recovery, while no timeline has been set for his return to Rugby League, we will continue to trust his medical team and know those with the Rugby League community will respect his right to privacy during this time".

+Crichton played 13 matches for the Sydney Roosters in the 2023 NRL season as the club finished 7th on the table and qualified for the finals.
+Crichton played in both of the clubs finals games as they were eliminated in the second week against Melbourne.

+2024

+In round 9 of the 2024 NRL season, Crichton scored two tries for the Sydney Roosters in their 40-18 victory over Brisbane.
+The following week Crichton scored another two tries in a 38-18 win over the New Zealand Warriors.

+On 26 May, Crichton was selected for New South Wales ahead of the 2024 State of Origin series.

+On 1 July, Crichton re-signed with the Sydney Roosters on a two-year deal reportedly worth $1.6 million.

+Crichton started all three games for the Blues and was awarded the Wally Lewis Medal and Brad Fittler Medal.

+In round 25, Crichton scored his second career hat-trick against the Gold Coast Titans.